FRONTOTEMPORAL DEMENTIA DOCUMENTARY

 We’ll be funding each phase separately to keep the project moving forward smoothly and on-schedule.
 If you’d like to donate, please visit the website for the film here: frontotemporaldementia.org.

-Also. we’d love it if you join our Email List, simply using the opt-in form below, so you can stay up-to-date on our progress.
-If you’d like to volunteer or help in any other way, please click here to contact us.
+We’d also love it if you’d join our Email List (called Change the World Films Insider), simply using the opt-in form below, so you can stay up-to-date on our progress.
+And if you’d like to volunteer or help in any other way, please click here to contact us.

 Finally, click here to follow us on Facebook for updates there too.
-Thanks!
+Thank you!

 Original Early Trailer

-Which did work, because it’s pulled in a ton of views over on the Hollywood 27 Productions YouTube channel, but that was at a point before the documentary even found its rightful home over here at Change the World Films.
+Which did work, because it’s pulled in a ton of views over on the Hollywood 27 Productions YouTube channel.
+That, however, was at a point before the documentary even found its rightful home over here at Change the World Films.

-Still, although rough around the edges, it does give a taste of what’s to come.
-That particularly holds true with the Moriarty family, who is one of four families featured in the film, sharing their stories about dealing with FTD hitting a loved one.
+Although rough around the edges, it still gives a taste of what’s to come.
+That particularly holds true with the Moriarty family, one of four families featured in the film who share their stories about dealing with FTD afflicting a loved one.

-The biggest thing to note here, however, is that the professionals will not appear in the finished film, as that information is way too outdated.
-We’ll be re-shooting those segments in 2025 with new people involved, to bring the documentary up-to-speed for the current advances made in FTD treatment, etc.
+The biggest thing to note in this early trailer here, however, is that the professionals will not appear in the finished film (the information is too outdated at this point).
+We’ll be re-shooting those segments in 2026 with new people involved, to bring the documentary up-to-speed for all the current advances made in FTD diagnosing, treatment, etc.

 For much more on this and to stay fully up-to-date on the project, please click here to visit the film’s website at frontotemporaldementia.org.